 The same Content Marketing Institute report mentioned above discovered that 88% of B2C marketers also use lead generation for customer loyalty and retention.

 In essence, B2C companies focus as much on getting customers to come back to them as they do on new business.
 Due to the transactional nature of B2C this makes sense.
 They need more sales, which means more customers buying items repeatedly throughout the process.

 While many lead generation strategies are similar for B2B and B2C companies, a number of differences do exist.
 By understanding exactly how these differences impact your lead generation process you can set up a strategy that works best for your specific needs.

-If you have additional questions about how to do this, please contact us at Shout for a free initial consultation.
+If you need services for lead generation in Melbourne or other cities , please contact us at Shout for a free initial consultation.